Former Roland Garros champion Schiavone 'wins' cancer fight - France 24

 She did not elaborate on the type of cancer which had been diagnosed.

-Schiavone retired from tennis after the 2018 US Open having won eight career titles.
+Schiavone retired from tennis after the 2018 US Open having won eight career titles and playing in three Fed Cup winning teams with Italy in 2006, 2009 and 2010.

 Her greatest moment came when she defeated Australia's Samantha Stosur in the 2010 Roland Garros final.
 She went on to claim her career best world ranking of four in January 2011.